-In order to bring about the Economic Development and Regeneration of the area, Thanet District Council in partnership with Kent County Council set up a joint arrangement vehicle (East Kent Opportunities LLP) which was incorporated on 4 March 2008, to develop and market the sites known as Eurokent and Manston Park.
-The member agreement was signed on 22 August 2008 stating that TDC and KCC have 50:50 ownership, control and economic participation in the joint arrangement.
+In order to bring about the Economic Development and Regeneration of the area, Thanet District Council in partnership with Kent County Council set up a seperate vehicle (East Kent Opportunities LLP) which was incorporated on 4 March 2008, to develop and market the sites known as Eurokent and Manston Park.
+The member agreement was signed on 22 August 2008 stating that TDC and KCC have 50:50 ownership, control and economic participation in the joint operation.
 Both parties contributed 38 acres of land each to EKO LLP.
-For the purposes of the Accounts the partnership has been treated as a Joint Arrangement, Not an Entity (JANE).

-In accordance with IAS 28 the Council has accounted for its share of the assets, liabilities, and income and expenditure within its own single entity accounts, but consider that including the Council's share of the liability owed to Kent County Council for the cost of construction of the spine road as a deferred liability instead of imputed cash provides more transparency.
+In accordance with IFRS 11 the Council has accounted for its share of the assets, liabilities, and income and expenditure within its own single entity accounts, but consider that including the Council's share of the liability owed to Kent County Council for the cost of construction of the spine road as a deferred liability instead of imputed cash provides more transparency.
 In addition the Council's share of EKO's landholdings are included in these accounts at the Council's own land valuation as this is considered more appropriate.